kaganjd/meme-generator/README.md

 a canvas element with their image scaled to fit and their phone number

-# next steps:
-add a save function (http://stackoverflow.com/questions/8126623/downloading-canvas-element-to-an-image)
+save canvas

 add sentiment positive or negative

 add table top text steaming in

+# next steps: